JonathanWilbur/mueller-report/volume1.md

 Jeff sessions on March 2, 2016-appointed the special counsel "to investigate Russian interference with the 2016 presidential election and related matters."
-Office of the Deputy Att'y Gen., Order No. 3915-2017, appointment of special counsel to investigate Russian interference with the 2016 presidential election and related matters, May 17, 2017) ("appointment Order"). relying on "the authority vested" in the Acting attorney general, "including 28 U.S.C. §§ 509, 510, and 515," the Acting attorney general ordered the appointment of a special counsel "in order to discharge \[the Acting attorney general's\] responsibility to provide supervision and management of the department of justice, and to ensure a full and thorough investigation of the Russian government's efforts to interfere in the 2016 presidential election." appointment Order
+Office of the Deputy Att'y Gen., Order No. 3915-2017, appointment of special counsel to investigate Russian interference with the 2016 presidential election and related matters, May 17, 2017) ("appointment Order").
+Relying on "the authority vested" in the Acting attorney general, "including 28 U.S.C. §§ 509, 510, and 515," the Acting attorney general ordered the appointment of a special counsel "in order to discharge \[the Acting attorney general's\] responsibility to provide supervision and management of the department of justice, and to ensure a full and thorough investigation of the Russian government's efforts to interfere in the 2016 presidential election." appointment Order